What to Expect

 Patients treated by doctors from Seattle Cancer Care Alliance (SCCA) benefit from leading-edge treatments, improved treatment outcomes, and strong cancer-prevention programs created from decades of research.

 SCCA liver cancer patients are first seen at the multidisciplinary Liver Tumor Clinic at University of Washington Medical Center (UWMC).
 The Liver Tumor Clinic for primary liver cancers takes place every Wednesday in the Surgical Specialties Clinic on the third floor of the Surgery Pavilion.
 Most treatment for liver tumors is performed at UWMC.
 Systemic treatment (chemotherapy) is performed at the main SCCA clinic on south Lake Union.
 Follow-up treatment for patients with advanced disease is often provided at the main SCCA clinic as well.

 Your First Visit

-Every patient has a personal team that includes an oncologist and nurse case manager.
-Before your first visit, the team will have reviewed your pathology slides (tissue samples from any biopsies), if available, and any scans or tests you have already had.
-If you do not live in or near Seattle, we may ask your referring doctor to arrange for additional tests or scans so that these results are available before your appointment at SCCA.
+Before your first visit to the Liver Tumor Clinic, your team will get your pathology slides (tissue samples from any biopsies), if available, and any scans or tests you have already had.
+We may also ask that you have additional tests before your visit so the results are available before you come in.
+If you do not live in or near Seattle, we may ask your referring doctor to arrange any additional tests.

 Once your cancer is in remission, you will need to visit your doctor on a regular basis to check your health.
 During these visits your doctor will give you a physical exam and may give you tests to detect signs of cancer.
 Your doctor will talk with you about the follow-up schedule and steps towards health maintenance that are right for you.